IBM/zopeneditor-about/README.md

 ### Configuring the Java memory allocation

-By default, the language server clients that start the language servers for COBOL or PL/I allocate a maximum of 512 MB of memory for each.
+By default, the language server clients that start the language servers for COBOL, PL/I, HLASM allocate a maximum of 512 MB of memory for each.
 In other words, they start using much less memory in the beginning, but you might run out of memory when working on large program files; or your computer might not support such a large amount of memory in the first place.
 To have more flexibility in how much memory the language servers are allowed to allocate, the following VS Code Setting is provided to specify the maximum value.
 When you use both COBOL and PL/I, you need to double the amount specified.

 ```json
 "zopeneditor.server.memoryAllocation": 1024